Pratik-Tulkane14/interview-prep/css.md

   animation: slide 2s infinite;
 }
 ```

----

 **Conclusion**:
 - **CSS** is the basic styling language used to format the layout and design of a webpage.
 - **CSS3** is the enhanced version with new features like animations, transitions, flexbox, grid, and more that provide greater control and flexibility in designing modern, responsive websites.

----

-This structure uses markdown features such as headers, tables, and code blocks for better readability and organization.
-You can directly use this in your `.md` file.
-Let me know if you need any modifications!

-Here's a well-organized explanation of **CSS Selectors** that you can place in your `.md` file:

 ---